openedx/open-edx-proposals/oeps/oep-0014-proc-archive-repos.rst

 ----------

 * Removed step of adding ``[ARCHIVED]`` to the repo name.
 Github's "archive this repo" setting is now available and is a sufficient indicator.
+* Removed step of adding paragraph to README about what archiving means now that we use Github's "archived" marker; the concept of an unmaintained repository and its dangers should be familiar to developers.
+Keep recommendation to add an explanation of *why* it was archived.
 * Removed ``openedx.yaml`` update steps, since the rest of the archive process is sufficient.